Mrs A Meredith

 During Year 7 we also focus specifically on the beliefs and practices in Christianity and Sikhism.
 Students are assessed according to the GCSE style of questioning and skill-base that is required at KS4.
 This is to advance the development of these necessary skills in preparation for GCSE study, and therefore encourage greater levels of attainment throughout KS4.

-In Year 8 we look at the core beliefs and practices of Judaism, Hinduism and Islam.
+In Year 8 we look at the core beliefs and practices of Judaism, Hinduism and Buddhism.
 Students are assessed according to the GCSE style of questioning and skill-base that is required at KS4.
 This is to advance the development of these necessary skills in preparation for GCSE study, and therefore encourage greater levels of attainment throughout KS4.

 Key Stage 4:

-In Year 10 we continue the AQA A Religious Studies GCSE, and there is greater emphasis on the development of examination skills, as well as the need for students to learn a variety of relevant and applicable scripture and sacred writings.
+In Year 10 we study the AQA A Religious Studies GCSE, and there is greater emphasis on the development of examination skills, as well as the need for students to learn a variety of relevant and applicable scripture and sacred writings.

 In Year 11 we complete the AQA A Religious Studies GCSE, and ensure that necessary examination skills are fully embedded.
 There is far greater emphasis on assessment under examination conditions in both the formative and summative assessments.

-Approximately 2/3 of the year group usually opt to continue with Religious Studies for GCSE.
 We follow the AQA Specification A (Christianity, Buddhism and philosophical and ethical themes).

 During this course we look at a range of topics from the perspectives of Christianity at least one other world religion.